Skip to content

 if steady_state:

-process_fixed = model.process_noise is None or model.process_noise.is_fixed
+model.observation_model is None or model.observation_model.is_fixed

 if not (sensor_fixed and process_fixed):